stdio2016/polysolve/README.md

 python3 converter/polysolver.py -i $IN_FILE -o $OUT_FILE
 ```

-Currently only the following grid types are supported: Square, Cube, Triangle, Hexagon, and Tan.
+Currently only the following grid types are supported: Square, Cube, Triangle, Hexagon, Tan and Octagon.

 To convert Polycube format, use the following command: